0tieno/securecloudx-tips/README.md

-# 🔒 Securing an Azure Deployment - Step-by-Step Guide
+# 🔒 Securing an Azure Deployment - capstone project
 ## 📌 Real-World Scenario

 You are a cloud security engineer tasked with securing a new Azure deployment for a large healthcare provider.
 The company handles sensitive patient data and is required to comply with strict privacy regulations.
 Your job is to implement a comprehensive security posture across identity, network, and data layers to ensure confidentiality, integrity, and availability.